codeispoetry/sharepicgenerator/README.md

 ### persistent
 Templates go here.
 Opposite to /tmp, directory will not be emtied automatically.

-### vendor
-SVG.js, jQuery etc. are here.
-They are placed manually, not by npm.

 # Add new font
 - ttf-file should go to fonts-folder